George Hooper (bishop): Bishop

 Towards the close of 1702 he accepted the bishopric of St. Asaph.
 In 1703 the see of Bath and Wells fell vacant through the death of Richard Kidder.
-Queen Anne offered Hooper, but he felt that his non-juring friend Ken was the proper bishop of Bath and Wells.
+Queen Anne offered Hooper, but he felt that his friend Thomas Ken, who had been deprived of the see as a non-juror in 1690, was the proper bishop of Bath and Wells.
 After negotiations, Hooper to filled the vacancy.
 Ken ceased signing himself "T. Bath and Wells", and dedicated his Hymnarium to Hooper.
 The queen ordered a pension of £200 a year to be paid to Ken.

 Hooper was happy in the see of Bath and Wells, and refused translation, and a seat on the privy council.
 He was a frequent preacher before royalty.
 In the "church in danger" debate in the House of Lords in 1705 he maintained that the danger was not, as some supposed, imaginary; in 1706 he spoke against the union between England and Scotland, and advocated in the cause of the Scottish Episcopal church.
 In 1709–10 he defended Henry Sacheverell, and entered his protest against the vote in favour of his impeachment.

 Burnet, who had personal differences with Hooper in Convocation, describes him in 1701 in his History of His Own Time as "reserved, crafty, and ambitious".
 Other detractors of Hooper were Jacobites and nonjurors who were angry with Ken for resigning his canonical claims to Bath and Wells.
 Francis Atterbury also calle him ambitious; William Whiston, whom Hooper had rejected from holy communion, expressed a high opinion of his character.